-The health and wellbeing office provides professional services to trainees who require additional support during their training programme.
+The health and wellbeing office provides professional services to Trainees who require additional support during their training programme.
 This can include any of the following areas:

-- Mental/physical health issues which impact on training progression - Interpersonal conflict or difficulties - Professionalism competencies development such as communication, assertiveness, building relationships - Complaints made by trainees or about trainees - Difficult working environments/conditions including bullying which was not resolved locally - Burnout - Career guidance - Mentoring - Advice and referral to other services such as Occupation Medicine, Health Committee, psychology and psychiatry - Advice and referral to additional resources such as course, books, online resources, mentors
+- Mental/physical health issues which impact on training progression - Interpersonal conflict or difficulties - Professionalism competencies development such as communication, assertiveness, building relationships

+- Complaints made by Trainees or about Trainees - Difficult working environments/conditions including bullying which was not resolved locally - Burnout - Career guidance - Mentoring - Advice and referral to other services such as Occupation Medicine, Health Committee, psychology and psychiatry - Advice and referral to additional resources such as course, books, online resources, mentors

-The health and wellbeing service is available to RCPI trainees only and forms part of their training programme where required.
+The health and wellbeing service is available to RCPI Trainees only and forms part of their training programme where required.
+As such, it is not a confidential service.
 Trainees are referred by their Trainers, NSDs or they may self-refer into the service.
-Further information can be found here.